Massage Therapy For PTSD: Finding Relief From Chronic Pain Through Relaxation

 Those living with PTSD might find that massage therapy can help them manage or relieve the following symptoms:

-Therapeutic massage techniques can help relieve chronic pain
+Therapeutic massage therapy for PTSD: Techniques that can help relieve chronic pain

 The U.S. Department of Veterans Affairs reports that “approximately 15% to 35% of patients with chronic pain also have PTSD.”
 Additionally, they note that “only 2% of people who do not have chronic pain have PTSD symptoms.”
 Chronic pain might be a result of the traumatic event itself, such as an accident, and it could serve as a reminder of the experience, amplifying symptoms in some.
 Chronic pain could also be the result of consistent tension or stress in the body.